 Food tours around the world – Siddharth and Shruti

 Ads are annoying — I couldn’t agree more.
 But consider that I spend thousands of hours creating content that I hope will be useful to you.
 Running a blog also has many associated costs.
-(My blog outlays for 2018 so far total more than US$1100.)
+(2018 blog outlays totaled more than US$1100.)

 To improve your experience, I keep ads at low density: 15 percent on desktop and 24 percent on mobile.
 Just to compare, print magazines have an average ad density of 50 percent!

 There are many ways to make money from blogging.
 From the beginning, I decided against accepting sponsorship like pay or freebies.
-I don’t judge other bloggers who do this, but I prefer to avoid feeling any kind of subtle pressure to put a too-positive spin on my reviews.
+While I understand why other bloggers do this, I prefer to avoid feeling any kind of subtle pressure to put a too-positive spin on my reviews.

 Fortunately, the awesome Mediavine ad management company, much beloved among bloggers, provides enough income to cover my blogging costs as well as most of my travel expenses.